Skip to content

 • Identify groups consuming the most storage and analytics resources using aggregators.
 This is especially valuable when storing stack traces than span 100s of lines and consume a significant amount of resources.

-• Filter unnecessary groups such as 'noisy' stack traces via group filters and output regulators.
+• Filter unnecessary groups such as 'noisy' stack traces via group filters and output receivers.

 • Optimize storage of multi-line events by losslessly compacting them as a composite instances to reduce storage footprint by > 75% when compared to storing individual events.